 The humanities major is an interdisciplinary program designed for students who wish to concentrate in more than one field or discipline.
 The major leads to a Bachelor of Arts (BA) degree and offers considerable flexibility, but students should choose courses in consultation with their primary advisor.

-In addition to courses taken within Humanities (HUMN), an outside area of study is required and can be fulfilled by choosing one of the following: a major, minor or certificate in another discipline (additional courses may be necessary to meet the required 18 hours); 12 hours in one discipline plus 6 hours in a different discipline; 18 hours chosen according to a common theme (to be determined in consultation with and approved by the Director of Undergraduate Studies).
+In addition to courses taken within Humanities (HUMN), an outside area of study is required and can be fulfilled by choosing one of the following: a major, minor or certificate in another discipline; 12 hours chosen according to a common theme to be pre-approved by the program.

 Requirements